WCF SECTION SPECIAL BULLETIN #24-06 – 2000 EDT – 9/24/24

 A Storm Surge Warning is in effect for…

-* Englewood northward to Indian Pass, including Tampa Bay
+* Florida coast from Bonita Beach northward to Aripeka, including Tampa Bay and Charlotte Harbor

 A Hurricane Warning is in effect for…